Epping Property

 Property Purchase Checklist for Industrial Property.
 Purchasing commercial or industrial property can sometimes be a difficult task.

-Epping Property employs experienced people who have bought and sold many billions of rands of commercial and industrial property.
+Epping Property employs experienced people who have bought and sold billions of commercial and industrial property rands.
 (On behalf of institutions and listed property companies).
-We are well suited to be able to assist you.
+We are well-suited to be able to assist you.

 Download the comprehensive, detailed pdf version of the Checklist